flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/perf.md

     - The pilot can modify this altitude: The minimum is 400 ft above the runway elevation.

 - ACC (5L)
-    - Acceleration altitude is the altitude at which the climb phase is triggered.
+    - Passing acceleration altitude triggers the climb phase.
     - The target speed changes to the initial climb speed
     - The default value is 1.500 ft above runway elevation
     - The flight crew can modify the value.
 The minimum value is 400 ft above runway elevation, though it is always higher than, or equal to, THR RED.